darinz/ML/README.md

 A comprehensive learning resource providing a broad introduction to machine learning and statistical pattern recognition.
 This collection covers fundamental concepts, modern algorithms, and practical applications in the field of machine learning.

-> **Note**: This is a math-heavy version focused on theoretical foundations and mathematical derivations.
-While we plan to add applied machine learning materials in the future (which will be less math-intensive), understanding the mathematical principles behind algorithms is invaluable for research and comprehending academic papers.
+> This is a math-heavy version focused on theoretical foundations and mathematical derivations.
+While there are less math-intensive machine learning material, understanding the mathematical principles behind algorithms is invaluable for research and comprehending academic papers.
 This foundation enables deeper insights into model behavior and more effective algorithm selection and tuning.

 ## Complementary Learning Resources